rkendall/reffix/README.md

 ## Path Expansion

-When you don't know the full path of a referenced file, use **reffix** to automatically expand filenames you type into your code into full-path references.
+When you type a reference into your code but don't know offhand the full path of the relevant file, use **reffix** to automatically expand the filename into a full-path reference.

 Type this into your code:
  `'./myFile.js'`